Octomiro/octopipes/README.md

 ### Workflows
 To add steps to a workflow, the class provides the `add` method which takes as input the function (process) and optionally an OutputHandler.
 The whole workflow will act as the `|` (pipe) operator in Unix terminals by successively feeding the output of a process as the input of the next process.
+To run a workflow, you just need to iterate over it with the appropriate input(s).
 ```
 p1 -> p2 -> p3
 ```